 First, many alternative investments involve high costs.
 That’s mostly because alternative investments are usually actively managed.
 In addition, it seems managers believe they can charge a premium price for such exotic fare.

 Second, while past performance is always a shaky guide to future returns, this seems to be especially true for alternative investments.
 Hedge funds, commodities and other alternatives have attracted heaps of investor dollars in recent decades, only to post disappointing returns.
 That disappointment has extended to stock market downturns, when alternatives haven’t always delivered the portfolio protection that investors expected.

 Finally, amid all the hoopla over alternative investments, experts often fail to mention that investors already have easy access to a low-cost investment that’s had a long history of faring well during rough stock markets.
 Want to lose less money when share prices next plunge?
-A low-cost government bond fund may be all you need.
+A low-cost short-term government bond fund may be all you need.